stefanwm13/cyclophobic-reinforcement-learning/docs/index.md

 ## Results
 ### The cyclophobic agent is tested on 3 different environments:
 <dl>
-<dt>MiniGrid-DoorKey-8x8-v0</dt>
+<dt>MiniGrid-DoorKey-8x8-v0 and MiniGrid-DoorKey-11x11-v0 </dt>
 <dd>In this environment the agent has to pickup a key to open a door.
 After every episode the position of key, door and wall are change randomly.
 This is a sparse reward environment meaning that the agent only gets a reward when reaching the green goal state.
-Thus, the agent has to solve the environment without any extrinsical reward as feedback about its actions</dd>
+Thus, the agent has to solve the environment without any extrinsical reward as feedback about its actions.</dd>
 <dt>MiniGrid-UnlockPickup-8x8-v0</dt>
 <dd>This environment is an extension of the DoorKey environment.
 Not only has the agent to pickup a key and open a door, but then drop the key and pickup the box to complete the environment and get a reward.
 This is especially difficult because the agent needs to understand the fact the key must be dropped after opening the door.
-Furthermore, the box can be destroyed if the agent uses the 'toggle' instead of the 'pickup' action</dd>
+Furthermore, the box can be destroyed if the agent uses the 'toggle' instead of the 'pickup' action.</dd>
 </dl>